petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

   - Helm
   - Kubectl
   - Nginx
+  - Node.js
 ---

-# Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl
+# Deploy NGINX and Node.js Web App and API to Local Kubernetes Cluster with Helm and Kubectl
-In this article, you will learn how to deploy NGINX and a Node web app and api with a mongodb to a local Kubernetes Cluster with Helm and Kubectl.
+In this article, you will learn how to deploy NGINX and a Node.js web app and api with a mongodb to a local Kubernetes Cluster with Helm and Kubectl.
+This article was inspired by the [Microsoft Cloud Workshop Cloud Native Applications](https://github.com/microsoft/MCW-Cloud-native-applications).

 ## Prerequisites
 The following prerequisites will be required to complete this tutorial:
 - Visual Studio Code
 - Windows Subsystem for Linux (WSL).
 If you don't have WSL installed, [download Docker WSL for free](https://learn.microsoft.com/en-us/windows/wsl/install) before you begin.
-- Docker Desktop.
+- Docker Desktop with Kubernetes enabled.
 If you don't have Docker Desktop installed, [download Docker Desktop for free](https://docs.docker.com/desktop/install/windows-install/) before you begin.

 # Clone the Fabmedical project
 1. Open Visual Studio Code, select **Terminal**, and then **New Terminal**.

     ![Visual Studio Code Open New Terminal](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudioCode/VisualStudioCodeOpenTerminal.png)

-2. Navigate to a location on your laptop where you would like to store the projects for this tutorial.
+2. In the Terminal, navigate to a folder on your device where you would like to store a temporary project for this tutorial.
+Replace {DevSample} with your chosen folder.

     ```
     cd /DevSample